-We’re battling invasive plants along BC highways, and we’re enlisting Adopt a Highway volunteers to keep these unwelcome intruders from capturing more territory.
+We’re fighting invasive plants along BC highways, and we’re asking Adopt a Highway to volunteers in keeping these unwelcome pests from taking over more territory.

-Adopt a Highway volunteers are our allies in the attack; because they’re on the ground on assigned sections of BC highways.
-To arm them for managing invasive weeds, we’ve got a video showing how to spot, report and remove invasive weeds.
+Adopt a Highway volunteers are our invaluable in the getting them gone; because they’re on the ground on assigned sections of BC highways.
+To prepare them for managing invasive weeds, we’ve got a video showing how to spot, report and remove invasive weeds.
 The pulling weeds part is optional, but for groups that want to jump in with both hands, they’ll receive in-person training from a regional expert on invasive species.

 Part of the training is how to identify and stay away from toxic plants like giant hogweed.
 (The Ministry of Transportation and Infrastructure brings in vegetation experts to take those nasties down.)